-- § the volume and nature of material, if any, contributed to the site for which we are responsible; - $\$ the number of other PRPs and their financial viability; and
+- the volume and nature of material, if any, contributed to the site for which we are responsible; - the number of other PRPs and their financial viability; and - the remediation methods and technology to be used.

 It is difficult to quantify with certainty the potential cost of these environmental matters, particularly in respect of remediation obligations.
 Nevertheless, based upon the information currently available, we believe that our ultimate liability arising from all environmental matters, including the liability for all other related pending legal proceedings, asserted legal claims and known potential legal claims which are likely to be asserted, is adequately accrued and should not have a material effect on our consolidated statement of financial position or results of operations.